Justin Watts: Alaska Aces (2019)

 On September 10, 2019, Watts signed with the Alaska Aces as the team's import for the 2019 PBA Governors' Cup.
 However, due to a calf injury, he was released after two games.
 He had 62 points and 26 rebounds over his two games.

 MKS Dąbrowa Górnicza (2019–2020)

 On December 17, 2019, Watts signed with MKS Dąbrowa Górnicza of the Polish Basketball League, returning to the country for a third stint.
 In nine games, he averaged 14.7 points, 3.3 rebounds, 1.7 assists and 1.0 steals per game.

 Donar (2020–2021)

 On July 15, 2020, Watts signed with Donar of the Dutch Basketball League.
 After encountering passport problems due to the COVID-19 pandemic, Watts was replaced on the roster by Henry Caruso before the preseason.
 He later joined Donar on January 11, 2021.
 In 19 games, he averaged 7.7 points and 3.3 rebounds per game.

-Chernomorets Burgas (2022–present)
+Chernomorets Burgas (2022–2023)

 In September 2022, Watts signed with Chernomorets Burgas of the Bulgarian National Basketball League.
 After appearing in four games, he missed a month of action due to a toe injury.
+He parted ways with the team in January 2023 after averaging 11 points, 3.6 rebounds and 2.1 assists in eight games.